Precision livestock farming: Dairy Industry

-Robotic Milkers
+Robotic milkers

 In automatic milking, a robotic milker can be used for precision management of dairy cattle.
 The main advantages are time savings, greater production, a record of valuable information, and diversion of abnormal milk.
-Brands of robotic milkers include Lely and DeLavel.

-Automatic Feeders
+Automatic feeders

 An automatic feeder is a tool used to provide feed to cattle.
 It is composed of a robot (either on a rail system or self-propelled) that will feed the cattle at designated times.
 The robot mixes the feed ration and will deliver a programmed amount.

-Activity Collars
+Activity collars

 Activity collars gather biometric data from animals.
 Some wearable devices help farmers with estrous detection, as well as other adverse health events or conditions.

-Inline Milk Sensors
+Inline milk sensors

 Inline milk sensors help farmers identify variation of components in the milk.
 Some sensors are relatively simple technologies that measure properties such as electrical conductivity, and others use automated sampling and reagents to provide a different measure to inform management decisions.

-Meat Industry
+Meat industry

 EID / RFID / Electronic Identification / Electronic Ear Tags

 Radio Frequency IDentification (commonly known as RFID or EID) is applied in cattle, pigs, sheep, goats, deer and other types of livestock for individual identification.
 There is currently a growing trend of RFID or EID becoming mandatory for certain species.
-For example, Australia has made EID compulsory for cattle, as has New Zealand for deer, and the EU for sheep and goats.
+For example, Australia has made EID compulsory for cattle, as has New Zealand for deer, and the European Union for sheep and goats.
 EID makes identification of individual animals much less error-prone.
 RFID enhances traceability, but it also provides other benefits such as reproduction tracking (pedigree, progeny, and productivity), automatic weighing, and drafting.

-Smart Ear Tags
+Smart ear tags

-Cattle hide their symptoms of illness from humans due to their predatory response.
 Smart cattle ear tags constantly gather behavioural and biometric data from cattle, allowing managers to see the exact animals that need more attention regarding their health.
 Smart ear tagging has been shown to be effective in identifying illness earlier and more accurately than traditional visual monitoring.

 Swine Industry

-There are many tools available to closely monitor animals in the swine industry.
-Size is an important factor in swine production.